Robert Minor: Communist

 Minor became responsible for the Party's Central Committee for Negro Work, and oversaw the Communists attempts to build unity with Marcus Garvey and his Universal Negro Improvement Association and African Communities League.
 During the tumultuous factional politics of the middle 1920s, Minor was a loyalist to the faction headed by C.E.
 Ruthenberg, John Pepper, and Jay Lovestone.
 Minor had been disappointed by the watering down of the "Negro Equality" proposal the Communists submitted to the founding convention of the Farmer–Labor Party in 1924.
 He believed the party leadership under William Z. Foster "went along with ... concessions in the hope of mollifying antiblack southern farmers and AFL leaders with an eye toward future cooperation."

 On March 6, 1930, Minor was part of a great series of demonstrations of the unemployed conducted around the United States under the guidance of the Communist Party.
 Minor was arrested at the demonstration held in Union Square in New York City, a rally which ended in a riot pitting marchers and police.
 Minor was arrested in conjunction with these events, together with his Communist Party comrades William Z. Foster, Israel Amter, and Harry Felton.
 The four were sentenced to 3 year terms in the New York state penitentiary.
 After serving 6 months in jail, Minor fell ill with appendicitis, which caused him to be taken out in an ambulance to a private hospital for surgery.
 Minor spent the better part of the next two years attempting to recover his health.

+Minor served as editor of the Daily Worker from 1928 until his arrest in 1930.

 Bob Minor ran for elective political office a number of times.
 In 1924 he ran for U.S. Congress in Illinois as a candidate of the Workers Party for an at-large seat.
 In 1928, he ran on the Workers (Communist) Party ticket for U.S. Senator from New York.
 He ran for Congress from New York in 1930 and again ten years later.
 He also ran for Mayor of New York City in 1933, and in 1936 he headed the state Communist ticket as the party's candidate for Governor of New York.

 At the 7th World Congress of the Comintern in 1935, Minor was elected to the Comintern's International Control Commission, which dealt with personnel assignments and questions of discipline.
 He was an unflinching supporter of every twist and turn of Soviet foreign policy throughout the decade of the 1930s.

 On the outbreak of the Spanish Civil War in 1936, Minor traveled to Spain and helped in the organization of the Lincoln Battalion, a unit of international volunteers that supported the Spanish Popular Front government in the battle against the nationalists led by General Francisco Franco.

 In 1941, with Communist Party General Secretary Earl Browder jailed for passport charges, Minor served as the acting General Secretary of the party.